 """

-Assess document image quality to predict OCR accuracy.
+Assess document image quality before OCR.

-Returns quality score and expected accuracy range.
+Returns a quality score and suggested review tier.

 """